xiaoqiangheye/xiaoqiangheye.github.io/_pages/about.md

 Aside from academics, I am interested in musicals, food, and cooking.

-##TAed
+## TAed
-  -CU COMS 6998-Types, Languages, and Compilers
+  - CU COMS 6998-Types, Languages, and Compilers
-  -CU COMS 4995-Parallel functional programming
+  - CU COMS 4995-Parallel functional programming
-  -UW CSE 341-Programming languages
+  - UW CSE 341-Programming languages
-  -UW CSE 413-Programming languages and Implementations
+  - UW CSE 413-Programming languages and Implementations

+## Projects
+Coming soon...

 <!-- Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->